cobobc/cob_MilestonePJ_4/README.md

 *   As a Returning user, I want to be able to generate a new password if I forgot my original one - Testing was performed and the user can create a new password if they can't login as they have forgotten there password.
 A change password link is sent to the email provided.
 Once they follow the steps they can successfully login using the new password.

+*   *   As a Returning user, I want to contact FOB via a contact form - Successful testing ensured that when a user submits a contact form the information is sent to the admin database.

 ##### Frequent Users